Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

-We empirically show that directly optimizing ${\hat R}_{\text{clean}} (f)$ with an existing selection criterion is always biased (in Sec. \ref{sec_3_analysis}), further resulting in inferior performance.
-For this, we propose to fulfill debiased learning by handling both the training and data bias.
-First, to solve the training bias, we design a novel network architecture, called noIse-Tolreant Expert Model (ITEM).
+In this unified formula, \emph{the classifier intended to be optimized is consistent with the classifier serving as the noise filter during the selection phase}, which easily leads to the training bias.
+Empirical results in the section above show that directly optimizing ${\hat R}_{\text{clean}} (f)$ with an existing selection criterion is always biased, further resulting in inferior generalization performance.

+\textbf{Overview.} We propose to fulfill debiased learning by handling both the training and data bias.
+First, to solve the training bias, we design a novel network architecture called noIse-Tolreant Expert Model (ITEM).
 Compared with the widely applied double-branch network, our proposal exhibits greater robustness to noisy labels.
-Second, to solve the data bias, we propose a mixed sampling strategy that can mitigate the side-effect caused by the class-imbalanced set $\Tilde D_{\text{clean}}$ while avoiding sparse representations.
+Second, to solve the data bias, we propose a weighted resampling strategy that can mitigate the side-effect caused by the class-imbalanced set $D_{\text{clean}}$ while avoiding sparse representations.